OfficeDev/office-js-docs-pr/reference/onenote/application.md

     });
 ```
 ### navigateToPageWithClientUrl(url: string)
-Opens the specified page in the application instance.
+Gets the specified page, and opens it in the application instance.

 #### Syntax
 ```js